Battle of Aachen: Aftermath

 However, German resistance in Aachen upset Allied plans to continue their eastward advance.
 Following the end of fighting in Aachen, the Western Allies' First Army was tasked with the capture of a series of dams behind the Hürtgen Forest, which could be used by the Germans to flood the valleys which opened the road to Berlin.
 This would lead to the Battle of Hürtgen Forest, which was to prove more difficult than the Battle of Aachen.
+Aachen was for almost six months the only large German city captured by the Western Allies; the 400 sqmi south of Aachen that the Allies occupied by 16 September would be 40% of all German soil SHAEF held before 1945.